 Dara Epstein, Executive Director

-The summer before I moved back to New York, I spent the entire summer searching for a babysitting job.
-After talking with over three hundred families and interviewing with about forty, I finally decided on a most incredible family – a family I am proud to say I am still babysitting for today.
+Prior to moving back to New York, I spent the entire summer searching for a babysitting position.
+After talking with over three hundred families and interviewing with about forty, I finally decided on a most incredible family – a family that ultimately inspired the development of SmartSitting and helped shape the company we are today.

 Because of my remarkable experiences babysitting in New York and beyond, I have a profound understanding of the needs of parents – New York City parents in particular – and of babysitters.
-This asset is invaluable when coupled with my knowledge of NYC kid-friendly activities and a strong network of many child-adoring friends I trust within the SmartSitting network.
+This asset is invaluable in helping both sides shape expectations, navigate the family-caregiver relationship, and create a positive and happy work-life balance for everyone.
 I look forward to playing “matchmaker” with many families and babysitters for years to come!

 Suzie Zeldin, Director of Operations